Barry (name): Of given name

 The given name Barry is derived from Gaelic, possibly being an Anglicised form of the personal name Báire, which is a short form of the related Irish names Bairrfhionn or Barrfind ("fair-headed", "fair-haired"), and Finbar or Fionnbharr ("fair-topped", "fair-haired").

 For example, Barry is sometimes derived from the Irish Bairre, Barra, and Barre, which are in turn forms of the name Barrfind.
 Furthermore, Barry is sometimes an Anglicised form of the Irish Finnbarr, which also has short forms of Bairre, Barra, and Barre.
 Similarly, Barry is sometimes an Anglicised form of the latter short form Barra.
 In other cases, Barry is an Anglicised form of the Irish Berach ("pointed", "spear", "sharp").

 Since the twentieth century, the name has become very popular in Australia.
 A variant form of the given name is Barrie.
 In the Netherlands the form Berry is also used.
 Pet forms of the name are Baz and Bazza.

-Barry may also be a hypocorism for Bartholomew or Barton.

 As a given name, Barry is currently less common than it once was.
 It rose in popularity in the United States during the 1930s and 1940s, and was in the top 100 names through the 1970s.
 In recent years, the name has not even made the US top 1000 list of names (the last time was in 2004, when it ranked 963).
 Barry's highest rank was 61, which was achieved in 1962.

 US President Barack Obama was called by the nickname Barry when younger, which he eventually halted.

 Barry as a given name may also be from the surname, as with Barry Yelverton, 1st Viscount Avonmore, whose mother's maiden name was Barry.